 So what can we do?
-How do we get kids interesting in spending time in the outdoors?
+How do we get kids interested in spending time in the outdoors?

 It’s difficult to sell just a walk to a young person, but heading out to find a waterfall, forest, the coast, a farm, or to watch the boats on the lake adds a little something extra.
 If you’ve got something in mind, it can help you discover a walk to get there.